milankarman/Unload/README.md

 Next find a frame of a loading screen and hit "+" in the "Pick Load" panel.
 Now use the sliders below the button to crop to the recognizable part of the loading screen.
 The smaller you make this the faster hashing will finish.
 If you have multiple different looking loading screens you can hit "+" again to add another.
 Note that every picked loading frame will use the same cropping.

 Optionally you can fine tune the similarity for what Unload detects as a loading screen.
 You can navigate through various points in your video and hit "Check Similarity to Video Frame" and find a number lower than the similarity you see on loading screens, but higher than regular gameplay.
+You can also change the minimum amount of frames for a load frame if you get short false positives

 Finally hit "Prepare Frames".
 When that is done you can now hit "Detect Load Frames".
 The list on the right will now fill up with every loading screen found, and you'll see your final times in the bottom left.

-You can click the loading screens in the list to see the frames they start and you can also move around the timeline which will now snap to the start and end of loading screens.
+The detected loading screens are now listen on the right side of Unload.
+Here you can navigate through them, edit there timings and add more if need be.
 I recommend you double check the loading screens at this point.
 If anything is off you can easily tweak the similarity and detect load frames again.
 But if you want to make a larger change like changing the cropping of picked loading screen; you'll have to reset frames first.

 # Download